Last updated : 15th November 2015

 Doyle's hairstyle is different in the scene where he and Bodie are waiting outside Cowley's apartment block - see Sidenotes section.

 This was the episode that was interrupted by Lewis' parachuting accident.
 Originally actors Annie Ross and John Rhys-Davies played Margery and Inspector Truitt respectively.
-When production resumed five months later both were unavailable, hence all the scenes previously shot with them required refilming - now portrayed by Liz Fraser and John Bennett.
+When production resumed five months later both were unavailable, hence all the scenes previously shot with them required refilming but now portrayed by Liz Fraser and John Bennett.

 The disruption to the episode led to some unfortunate omissions of credits for some of the cast and crew who were only required or available for the scenes shot in 1978 - notably actor Geoffrey Bateman as CI5 op Anson and director Tom Clegg.